pga03/docs-first-discovery/src/documents/firstDiscoveryServer.md

 ### vagrant.json ###

-Builds on [environment.json](https://github.com/GPII/first-discovery-server/tree/master/src/config/environment.json) and [oauth2.json](https://github.com/GPII/first-discovery-server/tree/master/src/config/oauth2.json), setting concrete values to configuration of the OAuth2 server that are expected when being run in a  [Vagrant VM](https://www.vagrantup.com).
+[vagrant.json](https://github.com/GPII/first-discovery-server/tree/master/src/config/vagrant.json) merges on top of   [oauth2.json](https://github.com/GPII/first-discovery-server/tree/master/src/config/oauth2.json), replacing the environment variables for connecting to the OAuth2 server with the expect hostname and port when running inside of a [Vagrant VM]([Vagrant VM](https://www.vagrantup.com).
 The configuration assumes that an instance of the OAuth2 server is available through the host machine at port 8081.

 A Vagrant VM is provided with the First Discovery Server for quickly creating its own [development environment](https://github.com/GPII/first-discovery-server/blob/master/README.md#development).